aspose-slides/Aspose.Slides-API-References/english/php-java/chartseries/getbubblesizescale/_index.md

 ---
 title: getBubbleSizeScale
-second_title: Aspose.Sildes PHP for Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs
 weight: 40
 url: /php-java/chartseries/getbubblesizescale/
 ---

 ## getBubbleSizeScale()  method

  Specifies the scale factor for the bubble chart (can be between 0 and 300 percents of the default size).